-Although most people probably have a copy of the ThreeWave mappacks installed on their computer, this is the first time on ..::LvL that they have been reviewed.
+Although most people probably have a copy of the Threewave mappacks installed on their computer, this is the first time on ..::LvL that they have been reviewed.
 Some of the maps included have already been reviewed.
-Some of these maps are also available on Quake Live, all are available on FragLove.
+Some of these maps are also available on Quake Live.

 Japanese Castles (q3wcp1): Almost everyone should know this map.
 It's been reviewed here already on ..::LvL, and there are several remixes including an expanded TA-oriented version, a DM version, and even a Q3Fortress version.
 So if you have not played this map yet, do it now.
 It uses a unique medieval Japanese theme and it is executed quite nicely.
 It's a Quake III classic that should be on any hard drive.
 See original review for more details.
 Available on QL.

 Spider Crossings (q3wcp9): By far the most famous Threewave map, and one of the most popular Quake III maps on par with other greats like Aerowalk and Blood Run.
 A semi-symmetrical tech-themed map taking place on Mars, the openness puts emphasis on long-range fighting.
 Defenders who know their rail can dominate the map.
 Speed is key when performing captures, especially with ProMode physics.

 Crude Crossings (q3wcp10): A smaller CTF map which can perform well with just 2v2.
 The architecture and style is a combo of Scornforge (mpteam4) and Evil Playground (mptourney4 / dc_map17) and it works.
 Layout has a lot of tight areas and platforms which work well to form a semi-complex arena despite it's size.